 We hope that it doesn't happen often, but at times, the need to exchange gCADPlus file information with users of other CAD software may arise.
-Here is a (very small) list of competing CAD applications:
+Here is a (very small) list of CAD applications that compete with gCADPlus:

 About file formats - lcd

 The native file format for gCADPlus is .lcd.
 This file format is a compressed zip format; it is fast to load and extremely small.

 Tip: Despite the speed and robustness of the lcd format, we do recommend our users utilize our incremental backup tool while working on designs.